Ilmari's Webpage

 On org-mode

 As highlighted above, org-mode is a GNU Emacs mode for a variety of text based tasks, including notes, authoring documents, and maintaining to-do lists.
 Being analogues to other markup languages, it involves utilising a predefined syntax to manipulate a document in plain text.
 Everything being plain text means that one can open and edit an org-mode document in any conventional text editor.
-Additionally, as with other markup systems, one can easily export org-mode files to different intermediate formats such as HTML and .
+Additionally, as with other markup systems, one can easily export org-mode files to different intermediate formats such as HTML and LaTeX.
 This means that one can simply write without needing to think about formatting, essentially making it a feature rich distraction-free writing environment.
 Its defining feature for me, as it is for others, is its highly flexible structured text formatting allowing one to easily outline and plan documents.
 It uses marks (by default an asterisk) to indicate nested levels of a hierarchy (trees) that the user can fold to hide their respective contents.
 This, combined with GNU Emacs use of buffers, allows one to have a document outline always visible, while simultaneously writing content within any section.

 static/org-one.gif